 About Anne Shaver

 Ms. Shaver is a partner in our San Francisco office whose practice focuses on employment law cases.
-A 2007 graduate of UC Berkeley, Boalt Hall School of Law, she was a student director of the Workers’ Rights Clinic of Centro Legal de la Raza in Oakland, and a volunteer at the Legal Aid Society – Employment Law Center.
+A 2007 graduate of University of California, Berkeley, School of Law (Berkeley Law), she was a student director of the Workers’ Rights Clinic of Centro Legal de la Raza in Oakland, and a volunteer at the Legal Aid Society – Employment Law Center.
 She is active in wage and hour, employment discrimination, and antitrust cases.